 Construction of the first phase of the project is set to begin in spring this year, with 650 properties expected to be completed by 2022.
 Alongside homes, the site will also deliver new infrastructure for the area, including two schools, a medical centre and train station.

 The firm provided a full, cross-departmental service, with partners from the real estate, corporate, finance and construction teams acting on behalf of L&Q, one of the UK’s leading housing associations, throughout the many stages of this complex joint venture project.

-Claire Hance-Lambie and Francesco Ferrari from the real estate team worked with Louise Leaver and Lucy Grimwood from finance, as well as Richard Tinham (corporate), and Alex Reid (construction), to structure L&Q’s joint venture with Countryside Properties.
+Claire Hance-Lambie and Francesco Ferrari from the real estate team worked with Lucy Grimwood from finance, as well as Richard Tinham (corporate), and Alex Reid (construction), to structure L&Q’s joint venture with Countryside Properties.
 Meanwhile Charlie Proddow (real estate) and Chris Brigstocke (real estate) acted for the housing association to ensure half of the homes on the completed development will be affordable.

 Francesco Ferrari, Head of Real Estate said: “This is a significant regeneration scheme which has required a fully coordinated service.
 Our work is testament to our reputation facilitating and structuring complex joint venture arrangements.

 The firm has been heavily involved in the scheme from the outset, and we have brought to bear expertise from across several areas of practice to ensure a joined-up approach to agreements and negotiations on behalf of L&Q.”